mirego/gaffe/README.md

 `Gaffe` is © 2013 [Mirego](http://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
 See the [`LICENSE.md`](https://github.com/mirego/gaffe/blob/master/LICENSE.md) file.

-The banana peel logo is based on [this lovely icon](http://thenounproject.com/noun/banana/#icon-No3075) by [Jeese Laney](http://thenounproject.com/the42), from The Noun Project.
-Used under a [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.

 ## About Mirego

 Mirego is a team of passionate people who believe that work is a place where you can innovate and have fun.
 We proudly build mobile applications for [iPhone](http://mirego.com/en/iphone-app-development/ "iPhone application development"), [iPad](http://mirego.com/en/ipad-app-development/ "iPad application development"), [Android](http://mirego.com/en/android-app-development/ "Android application development"), [Blackberry](http://mirego.com/en/blackberry-app-development/ "Blackberry application development"), [Windows Phone](http://mirego.com/en/windows-phone-app-development/ "Windows Phone application development") and [Windows 8](http://mirego.com/en/windows-8-app-development/ "Windows 8 application development") in beautiful Quebec City.